Steiger's: History

 Around the turn of the 20th century, Albert Steiger opened a series of stores in Fall River, Massachusetts, New Bedford, Massachusetts, and Springfield, Massachusetts.
 A store in Hartford, Connecticut followed in 1918.
-By his death in 1938, Steiger's branches in western New York and New England brought in an estimated gross revenue of $25,000,000, equivalent to more than $450 million dollars in 2020 USD.
+By his death in 1938, Steiger's branches in western New York and New England brought in an estimated gross revenue of $25 million, equivalent to more than $450 million in 2020.